 - Lance Park in western Kenosha County is home to the Aquanut Water Ski team.
 You can enjoy FREE ski shows on Wednesdays and Saturdays throughout the summer.
 There is a small boat launch, fishing pier, and even basketball hoops nearby.
 You’ll feel like you are truly up north at this community beach.

 - Silver Lake Park is a large, 260-acre park that makes it a destination for visitors.
-With bike paths, a disc golf course, and a stunning beach area.
+There are bike paths, a disc golf course, and a stunning beach area (with lifeguards on duty).
 There is a small fee to access the beach, but with washroom facilities, fishing areas, grills, and kayak/paddleboard rentals available, the amenities and convenience are well worth the per vehicle charge.
 This is in western Kenosha County.

 - Simmons Island Park and Beach is a popular destination along Lake Michigan thanks to the nearby park, museums, and restaurant.
 A boardwalk connects beachgoers to the pier to take photos by the North Pier Lighthouse (also known as THE RED ONE!).
 Parking is free and there is plenty of space to spread out, set up your own volleyball net, and picnic.
 Two playgrounds are nearby to keep the kids entertained as well.